SimonBiggs/scriptedforms/README.md

 the above code cannot be run within a jupyter app itself.
 For example, that means that you cannot use an `ipython` prompt or a jupyter notebook to run the above code.

-After running the above code, if everything worked, you should be able to see
+After running the above code, if everything worked, you should be able to type your name into the form and see the code field live update with each key stroke:
 ![Screenshot of the quick start example](./screenshots/quick-start.png)

 ## More detailed markdown file